Information on collecting archeological artifacts on Fort McCoy.

 Interactive Customer Evaluation (ICE) Thank you for taking the time to provide Fort McCoy with your ratings, comments, and suggestions.
 Your feedback will help us maintain the quality of excellence you expect.

-The Defense Military Pay Office (DMPO) promotes readiness and quality of life through accurate and timely payments to Soldiers.
-Services provided by the DMPO include Active and AGR pay entitlements and travel advances, settlements and temporary lodging expense claims.
+The Army Military Pay Office (AMPO) promotes readiness and quality of life through accurate and timely payments to Soldiers.
+Services provided by the AMPO include Active and AGR pay entitlements and travel advances, settlements, and temporary lodging expense claims.

 The Directorate of Emergency Services (DES) supports the Fort McCoy Community by providing 24/7 services for protection, welfare, and safety of all who live, work or train at the installation and provides mutual aid and assistance to the surrounding communities.
 Primary DES functions include law enforcement, physical security, fire protection and prevention, emergency medical services, and enhanced 9-1-1 emergency communications.
 DES responds to emergency situations and supports functions that plan responses, educate the community, and disseminate public safety-related information.
 DES also serves as the subject-matter expert and primary incident commander for small- and large-scale incidents.